pellucida/libclockhack/README.md

 interface is another option.

-NetBSD seems to rename `gettimeofday` to `gettimeofday50` and has a slightly different prototype but does work after making this change.
+NetBSD seems to rename `gettimeofday` to `gettimeofday50` and has a slightly different prototype but did work after making this change.

 Obviously doesn't work for statically linked executables such as `/bin/date` on OpenBSD.